 How to Recover from Ambien and Alcohol Addictions

-Addiction treatment programs involve weaning oneself off of ambien and alcohol in the form of a detox.
+Addiction treatment programs involve weaning oneself off of ambien and alcohol in the form of drug detox treatment.
 Because addiction is severe, if treated incorrectly, it can lead to fatal consequences.
 Therefore, the best course of action will be for a person to recover in an inpatient facility.
 This setting will mean that their drug withdrawal can be closely monitored to ensure that professionals are at hand to help the individual work through any side effects they may be experiencing.

 Other forms of treatment include individual and group therapy, which help address the issues that led to the addiction in the first place and develop strategies to prevent relapse.